Introduction to Agile at Scale

 - Less Huge: Few thousand people are involved in one product.

-Thus, Less scrum is applied to multiple teams working collaboratively on one product.
-Basic Less and Less Huge are similar on the grounds of functionality, the only difference being team size.
-As work done under Less huge involves multiple area teams with many people involved, Basic Less involves not more than eight teams.
+Thus, multiple teams working collaboratively on one product apply Less Scrum.
+Basic Less and Less Huge are similar in functionality, the only difference being team size.
+Work done under Less Huge involves multiple area teams with many people involved, but Basic Less involves not more than eight teams.

 - Working on one deliverable product through collaborative efforts directed towards one goal.